loadsmart/culture/careers/eng-manager.md

 - Frequently assess your team's capacity, raising the need for more headcount when capacity is low and to hold on hiring when capacity is too high
 - Make joint decisions with Product when features need to be re-prioritized given your team's current capacity
 - Be accountable for the OKRs your teams are pursuing and educate team members to also keep their eyes on them
-- Pre-align with shareholders what your teams are delivering each quarter, sharing the progress whenever something valuable is delivered
+- Pre-align with stakeholders what your teams are delivering each quarter, sharing the progress whenever something valuable is delivered

 ## Process Execution (shared with Tech Leads)